bioidiap/bob.bio.vein/doc/references.rst

 .. #not used [ZY09] *J. Zhang and J. Yang*, **Finger-vein image enhancement based on combination of gray-level grouping and circular gabor filter** In International Conference on Information Engineering and Computer Science (ICIECS), pp. 1-4, Dec 2009.

-..
-[ZTXL09] *Jianjun Zhao, Hogliang Tian, Weixing Xu, and Xin Li*, **A New Approach to Hand Vein Image Enhancement**.
+.. #not used [ZTXL09] *Jianjun Zhao, Hogliang Tian, Weixing Xu, and Xin Li*, **A New Approach to Hand Vein Image Enhancement**.
 In IEEE Second International Conference on Intelligent Computation Technology and Automation, ICICTA.
 Vol. 1, pp. 499-501.
 2009.

 ..
 [HDLTL10] *B. Huang, Y. Dai, R. Li, D. Tang and W. Li*, **Finger-vein authentication based on wide line detector and pattern normalization**, Proceedings on 20th International Conference on Pattern Recognition (ICPR), 2010.

-..
-[MD13] *L. Mirmohamadsadeghi and A. Drygajlo*, **Palm vein recognition using local texture patterns**, IET Biometrics, pp. 1-9, 2013.
+.. #not used [MD13] *L. Mirmohamadsadeghi and A. Drygajlo*, **Palm vein recognition using local texture patterns**, IET Biometrics, pp. 1-9, 2013.

 ..
 [TVM14] *Pedro Tome, Matthias Vanoni and Sébastien Marcel*, **On the Vulnerability of Finger Vein Recognition to Spoofing**, in: IEEE International Conference of the Biometrics Special Interest Group (BIOSIG), Darmstadt, Germay, pages 1 - 10, IEEE, 2014